MicrosoftDocs/win32/desktop-src/shell/ienumuseridentity.md

 ---
-Description: IEnumUserIdentity is not supported and may be altered or unavailable in the future.
+description: IEnumUserIdentity is not supported and may be altered or unavailable in the future.
 Instead, use User Accounts with Fast User Switching and Remote Desktop. ms.assetid: df4b6235-e66a-4187-b1f9-33c042cae2f2
 title: IEnumUserIdentity interface (Msident.h) ms.topic: reference